TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/BasicPrinciples.rst

 This documentation is authored and maintained by the TYPO3 community.

-The Documentation Team generally maintains this documentation, but maintainance tasks may be delegated to others, for example by giving write permission to GitHub repositories.
+The Documentation Team generally maintains this documentation, but maintenance tasks may be delegated to others, for example by giving write permission to GitHub repositories.

 In general, it is recommended for the TYPO3 experts to take on jobs of continuosly updating